-3.2 Towers and antennas
+3.3 Towers and antennas

 It is important to know the difference between antennas and towers.
 Towers are the structures to support the antennas.
-Like a street light where the brightness depends on distance from the light and not on its support pole.
+Like a streetlight where the brightness depends on distance from the light and not on its support pole.
 You need to keep your distance from the antennas that transmit the radio signal and not the towers that hold the antennas.

-You also need to be aware of the many different designs of mobile phone base stations that vary widely in their power and characteristics, affecting their potential for exposing people to RF signals.
-Research has shown that at ground level, the intensity of radio frequency signals from base stations are typically less than one thousandth of those from mobile phones, see Figure 5.
+You also need to be aware of the many different designs of base stations that vary widely in their power and characteristics, affecting their potential for exposing people to RF signals.
+Research has shown that at ground level, the intensity of radio frequency signals from base stations are typically less than one thousandth of those from mobile phones, see Figure 7.

-Figure 5 - Types of base stations
+Figure 7 - Types of base stations

-3.3 Does the power of a base station vary?
+3.4 Does the power of a base station vary?

-Overall mobile phone base stations operate at low power.
-The power from a mobile phone base station will vary depending on the number of mobile phone calls and amount data traffic being carried.
-In addition to the data and mobile phone calls, a pilot signal is continuously transmitted from the base station so that nearby mobile phones can detect the network.
+Yes.
+The power from a base station will vary depending on the number of mobile phone calls and amount data traffic being carried.
+In addition to the data and mobile phone calls, a pilot signal is continuously transmitted from the base station so that nearby mobile phones and wireless devices can detect the network.
+See references in clause 5.3 for additional information.

-3.4 Mobile phone power transmitters
+3.5 Mobile phone power transmitters